smaht-dac/submitr/docs/source/credentials.rst

 The environment name, e.g. ``data`` in the above example, is of your own choosing; this name will be used as the ``--env`` argument to the various `smaht-submitr` commands, e.g. ``submit-metadata-bundle`` and ``resume-uploads``.
-Though if you only have one environment defined in this file then this (``-env`` argument) will not be necessary.
+Though if you only have `one` single environment defined in this file then this (``-env`` argument) will not be necessary.

 N.B.
-If you are not sure what ``server`` you should be submitting to, reach out to your contact on the SMaHT DAC Team.
+If you are not sure what ``server`` you should be submitting to, reach out to your contact on the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.

 Securing SMaHT Portal Access Keys
 ---------------------------------

-For extra security, this file should **not** be readable by others; only yourself.
+For extra security, it is wise to make this file unreadable by others than yourself.
-Set its permissions accordingly by using ``chmod 600``, which sets the file to be readable and writable only by yourself, and gives no one else (but the system superuser) any permissions at all::
+Set its permissions accordingly by using ``chmod 600`` command, which sets the file to be readable and writable only by you, and gives no one else (but the system superuser) any permissions at all::

    $ ls -l ~/.smaht-keys.json